polarbeargo/GenAIND-Project-Personalized-Real-Estate-Agent/README.md

 We use `gpt-3.5-turbo-instruct` for the real estate data and use the data to build a personalized real estate agent.
 The agent will provide the user with a list of properties that are most likely to be of interest to them based on their preferences.

 - Use the `gpt-3.5-turbo-instruct` models to generate real estate data.
-- Integrate with COMET ML for experiment tracking and LLM Ops.
+- Integrate with `COMET ML` for experiment tracking and LLM Ops.
-- Integrate the kubeflow pipeline to automate the data generating, processing and model training process.
 - Apply `gradio` library to quickly create user interfaces for machine learning models.

 ## Project Setup